MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/explorer/getting-started-with-data-explorer-basic.md

 The table shows the Event Name, Timestamp (UTC), Player ID, and Event Data (via JSON) for reach row.

 ## Sample Queries
-Example queries can be loaded from the Explorer page by selecting “What’s This”.
+Example queries can be loaded from the Data Explorer page by selecting “What’s This”.

 ## Limits
-There are two limits which govern Explorer query usage:
+There are two limits which govern Data Explorer query usage:

 1. Max query runtime: An individual query is not permitted to run longer than 30 seconds.
 If this limit is exceeded, the query will be terminated and you will receive an error message.